-The School of Mathematics also offers the pass degree of MA (see the Faculty of Arts Handbook).
+\ The School of Mathematics also offers the pass course leading to the award of the degree of MA (see the Faculty of Arts Handbook).

 An approved course normally extends over two years, but in special cases approval may be given to a course that would satisfy requirements for the award of the Graduate Diploma in one year of full-time study.